 Will Smith has been one of my role models for years.
-But the content available on Will Smith’s secrets to success was only enough to fill a small cup.
+But the content available on his secrets to success was only enough to fill a small cup.

 For years online, there were only two main sources.
 The first was a 2010 video compilations of a few interviews on success he did.
 He spoke on the importance of hard work, talent versus skill, work ethic, priorities, and belief.